OfficeDev/office-js-docs-pr/docs/excel/custom-functions-requirements.md

 - Excel on Mac (version 16.24 or later, connected to Office 365 subscription)

 >[!NOTE]
->Excel custom functions is not supported on Office 2019 (one-time purchase).
+>Excel custom functions are not supported on Office 2019 or earlier (one-time purchase).

-## Excel Online
+## Excel on the web
-To use custom functions within Excel Online, login by using either your Office 365 subscription or a [Microsoft account](https://account.microsoft.com/account).
+To use custom functions within Excel on the web, login by using either your Office 365 subscription or a [Microsoft account](https://account.microsoft.com/account).

-## Excel on Windows and Excel for Mac
+## Excel on Windows and Mac
-To use custom functions within Excel on Windows or Excel for Mac, you must have an Office 365 subscription and use a sufficiently recent build of Excel (as specified previously).
+To use custom functions within Excel on Windows or Mac, you must have an Office 365 subscription and use a sufficiently recent build of Excel (as specified previously).

 ## Subscribe to Office 365
 If you don't already have an Office 365 subscription, you can get one by joining the [Office 365 Developer Program](https://developer.microsoft.com/en-us/office/dev-program).